getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 - We are not blocked on unrelated PRs and releases due to failures resulting from the regenerated matrix as the fallout is contained to the one weekly PR.
 - There is a small [utility shell script](https://github.com/getsentry/sentry-python/blob/master/scripts/generate-test-files.sh) that takes care of updating our whole CI setup at once, regenerating `tox.ini` with toxgen and then running another script that generates the CI YAML config for all our test groups.

-Sidenote to the last bullet point above: The way our CI testing pipeline works past the tox part would make for its own blog post.
+Sidenote to the last bullet point above: The way our CI testing pipeline works past the tox part would make for its own blog post, so I'll not go into the hairy details here.

 ## Impact